OpusCapita/react-crudeditor/README.md

          * If a field does not hava a standard type and wants to be displayed, custom React
          * Components (see FieldInputComponent and FieldRenderComponent) must be provided
          * in corresponding sections of Model Definition.
+         * NOTE: type has nothing to do with JavaScript types, ex. a value of field type "number" may be a string.
          */
         ?type: <"string"|"number"|"date"|"boolean">,

         /*
          * Constraints for field validation.
+         * Their allowed set and tuning parameters of each constraint depend on field type.
          * They are usually applied during entity instance creation/modification.
          */
         ?constraints: {